 Three common ISA ID solutions

-To address this challenge, companies turn to one of three common solutions:
+To address the challenge of choosing a unique ISA ID, companies typically turn to one of three common EDI solutions:

 - DUNS number – (Dun & Bradstreet’s master Data Universal Numbering System)

 - Mutually defined identifier

 In total there are more than 30 types of identifiers that can be utilized in EDI.
 Depending on the identifier that you choose, make sure to include the appropriate ISA ID qualifier.
 The two-digit qualifier comes before the ISA ID and is used to describe the ID number that follows.